Eating too much in one sitting or taking in too many calories throughout the day are common habits that can be hard to break.

 Choosing to eat with family and friends who have similar health goals can help you stay on track and reduce your chances of overeating.

-Summary Who you eat with may majorly impact your food choices.
+Summary With whom you choose to eat may majorly impact your food choices.
 Try to dine with people who also want to eat healthy meals in moderate portions.

-Protein helps keep you full throughout the day and can decrease the desire to overeat.
+Protein helps keep your body full throughout the day and can decrease the desire to overeat.

-Adding higher-protein snacks such as Greek yogurt to your routine can also help you eat less throughout the day and keep hunger under control (
+Adding higher protein snacks like Greek yogurt to your routine can also help you eat less throughout the day and keep hunger under control (

-Summary Eating protein-rich foods may help you stave off hunger and cravings.
-Starting the day with a high-protein breakfast can also help fight hunger later in the day.
+Summary Eating protein-rich foods may help stave off hunger and cravings.
+Starting the day with a high protein breakfast can also help fight hunger later in the day.

-Eating white bread, cookies, candy and other carbohydrates with high glycemic indexes will likely cause your blood sugar levels to spike, then fall quickly.
+Eating white bread, cookies, candy, and other carbs with high glycemic indexes will likely cause blood sugar levels to spike, then fall quickly.

 This rapid blood sugar fluctuation has been shown to promote hunger and can lead to overeating (

-Summary Eat foods that help keep your blood sugar levels constant.
-High-glycemic foods like candy and white bread can make your blood sugar spike then drop, which may lead to overeating.
-Instead, choose foods like beans, oats and brown rice.
+Summary Eat foods that help keep blood sugar levels constant.
+High-glycemic foods like candy and white bread can make blood sugar spike then drop, which may lead to overeating.
+Instead, choose foods like beans, oats, and brown rice.

-Eating too quickly may cause you to overeat and can lead to weight gain over time.
+Eating too quickly may cause overeating and lead to weight gain over time.

 Taking the time to thoroughly chew food has also been shown to reduce overall food intake and increase feelings of fullness (

-Summary Focusing on eating more slowly and chewing your food thoroughly may help you recognize signs of fullness and may reduce overeating.
+Summary Focusing on eating more slowly and chewing food thoroughly may help you recognize signs of fullness and reduce overeating.

-One study found that college students who drank four to five drinks at a time more than once a week were more likely to overeat after drinking compared to students who drank one to two drinks at a time (
+One study found that college students who drank four to five drinks at a time more than once per week were more likely to overeat after drinking, compared with students who drank one to two drinks at a time (

-Cutting back on the amount of alcohol you drink may be a good way to minimize overeating.
+Cutting back on drinking alcohol may be a good way to minimize overeating.

-Summary Studies show that drinking several drinks in one sitting may lead you to overeat.
+Summary Studies show that drinking several drinks in one sitting may lead to overeating.
 Instead, stick to just one or two drinks, or forgo drinking alcohol entirely.

-If you’re not prepared when hunger strikes, you’re more likely to make poor food choices that can lead you to overeat.
+Being unprepared when hunger strikes can make it more likely that you’ll make poor food choices that can lead to overeating.

-If you’re forced to purchase meals and snacks at the last minute from restaurants or delis, you’re more likely to make unhealthy choices and eat more than you should.
+Purchasing meals and snacks at the last minute from restaurants or delis increases the likelihood of making unhealthy choices and eating more.

-Instead, keep healthy snacks on hand, pack home-cooked lunches and stock your fridge with healthy options so you can prepare dinner at home.
+Instead, keep healthy snacks on hand, pack home-cooked lunches, and stock the fridge with healthy options to prepare dinner at home.

-These strategies will help you decrease overeating.
-Plus, making more meals at home can save you money and time.
+These strategies can help decrease overeating.
+Plus, making more meals at home can save money and time.

 Summary The more prepared you are to eat healthily, the less likely you are to overeat.
-Keep your fridge and pantry stocked with healthy, filling foods.
+Keep the fridge and pantry stocked with healthy, filling foods.